 In our opinion, the proposed development is consistent with Provincial Policy Statement, conforms with the Growth Plan, and Region of Halton Official Plan, and maintains the intent of the Livable Oakville Plan (The Town of Oakville Official Plan 2009).
-Based on our discussion with Town Staff, an Official Plan Amendment is being submitted out of an abundance of caution, however, it is our opinion that an OPA is not required to permit the mixed use development and in particular the requested height and density.
-It is noted that the Official Plan specifically provides that for the purposes of bonusing in Midtown Oakville, there is no prescribed building height limit, and no Official Plan amendment shall be required to increase building height as a result of bonusing.
+Based on our discussions with Town staff, an Official Plan Amendment is being submitted out of an abundance of caution to maintain the existing road alignment of Argus Road, south of the subject site.
+However, it is our opinion that an OPA is not required to permit the mixed-use development and, in particular, the proposed height and density.
+With respect to the proposed heights, it is noted that the Official Plan specifically provides that for the purposes of bonusing in Midtown Oakville, there is no prescribed building height limit, and no Official Plan amendment shall be required to increase building height as a result of bonusing.